hanhanhan-kim/noexiit/README.md

 - `pre_stim_durn` (float): The time (secs) before activating only the 'ON' valve, e.g. the odour valve.

-- `stim_durn` (float): The time (secs) before activating only the 'ON' valve, e.g. the odour valve.
+- `stim_durn` (float): The time (secs) while activating only the 'ON' valve, e.g. the odour valve.

 - `post_stim_durn` (float): The time (secs) after activating only the 'ON' valve, e.g. the odour valve.

-- `on_valve_id` (int): The ID of the 'ON' valve.
+- `on_valve_id` (integer): The ID of the 'ON' valve.
 Will be a value between 0 and 6 inclusive.
 An appropriate valve for activating e.g. the odourant.

-- `off_valve_id` (int): The ID of the 'OFF' valve.
+- `off_valve_id` (integer): The ID of the 'OFF' valve.
 Will be a value between 0 and 6 inclusive.
 An appropriate valve for activating e.g. the solvent.
 </details>